 Generally, non-Saudi investors are liable for income tax in Saudi Arabia.
-In most cases, Saudi citizen investors (and citizens of the Gulf Cooperation Council (GCC) countries, who are considered to be Saudi citizens for Saudi tax purposes) are liable for Zakat, an Islamic assessment.
+In most cases, Saudi citizen investors (and citizens of the GCC countries, who are considered to be Saudi citizens for Saudi tax purposes) are liable for Zakat, an Islamic assessment.
 Where a company is owned by both Saudi and non-Saudi interests, the portion of taxable income attributable to the non-Saudi interest is subject to income tax, and the Saudi share goes into the basis on which Zakat is assessed.

 According to the income tax law, the following persons are subject to income tax:

 - A resident capital company with respect to shares owned either directly or indirectly by non-Saudi / non-GCC persons and persons operating in oil and hydrocarbon production, except for the following (in which case the underlying resident company would be subject to Zakat:

 - Shares owned in a resident capital company listed in the Saudi stock market acquired for the purpose of speculation through trading in the Saudi capital market.

 - Shares owned either directly or indirectly by persons working in the field of oil and hydrocarbons production in a resident capital company listed in the Saudi stock market, and the shares owned either directly or indirectly by these companies in capital companies.

 - A resident non-Saudi natural person who carries on activities in Saudi Arabia.